grokys/grokys.github.com/_posts/2018-02-01-avalonia-beta1.md

 This greatly improves our rendering performance - particularly when animations are involved - and also gives us proper hit-testing of controls.

 The old renderer is still available as the `ImmediateRenderer` class for those folks who want to render everything every frame.

+## Monomac-based Backend

+[#1005](https://github.com/AvaloniaUI/Avalonia/pull/1005) introduced a new Monomac-based backend for Mac OSX platforms.
+Previously one would use the GTK2 or GTK3 backends on OSX, but now the default is closed to the metal!

 ## Relative Source Syntax Sugar